unm-historiography/2018-spring/essays/abstracts/fred-foucault.md

 ## Note the naming convention for your assignment: lastname-topic.md

-For my 1500 word essay, I propose to write about Foucault's impact on historiography.
+You should provide some sketch of what you intent to discuss--just the main themes and ideas you think it's important to address, not super detailed points you will make.

+As a special treat, here's more Foucault:

-Punishment, then, will tend to become the most hidden part of the penal process.
+>>> Punishment, then, will tend to become the most hidden part of the penal process.
 This has several consequences: it leaves the domain of more or less everyday perception and enters that of abstract consciousness; its effectiveness is seen as resulting from its